 Some adults with autism may show symptoms that resemble Attention Deficit Hyperactivity Disorder (ADHD), whereas others may have symptoms like impaired spoken language.

-This is why it’s called the Autism Spectrum Disorder – there is a whole range of symptoms and people display them and experience it in their own unique way.
+This is why it’s called the Autism Spectrum Disorder – there is a whole range of symptoms and people display them and experience autism in their own unique way.

-For example, some people are considered “high functioning” and may feel like something is “different” about them.
+For example, some people may feel like something is “different” about them.
 They might notice they feel or behave differently, but others around them do not notice they behave or act differently.
 Others who experience ASD may experience symptoms that make daily life extremely difficult.

-No matter how ASD manifests or its severity, the symptoms of autism can pose challenges in everyday life.
+No matter how ASD manifests, the symptoms of autism can pose challenges in everyday life.